 Buying a house is as exciting as it is stressful.
 Familiarizing yourself with the specific details of the process makes it easier, so you can enjoy the experience.
 Shop around for the best rate on a mortgage loan, just as you would shop around for the best deal on any other purchase, and stay within your budget when looking at potential properties.
-The prequalification process helps you to determine how much house you can afford.
+When you prequalify for a mortgage helps you to determine how much house you can afford.

 Once you've decided it's time to buy a house, speak with a loan officer about prequalification.
 Through this short process, the loan officer asks you general questions about your monthly income, debt and other bills.
 For example, you may be asked about your occupation, yearly salary, student loan debt and how much you currently pay for rent or mortgage each month.
 The loan officer will also ask how much of a down payment you plan to make.
 Based on this information, he prepares a detailed summary for your review.